pngme/sample-android-app-flutter/README.md

 ### Step 8

-Call the Pngme SDK via the Flutter channel from your main Flutter app, passing the `goWithCustomDialog` method in the channel.
+Call the Pngme SDK via the Flutter channel from your main Flutter app, passing the `goWithCustomDialog` method in the channel. `hasAcceptedTerms` should be set to `true` if the user given consent via the custom consent dialog.
+The custom should be implemented and shown to the user before calling the SDK.

 ```dart
 value = await sdkChannel.invokeMethod("goWithCustomDialog", <String, dynamic>{